sakthi-prasath/srch/README.md

           -r, --regex               Search query will use regex syntax.
-By default regex special characters do not work -m, --monochrome          UI will be in monochrome colour; i.e Black and white -D, --directories         Results are initially shown for directories -A, --apps                Results are initially shown for desktop apps(terminalapps not shown) -g, --google              Results are initially shown for google search -t, --text                Results are initially shown for plain text files -c, --codes               Results are initially shown for source code/script files
+By default regex special characters do not work -m, --monochrome          UI will be in monochrome colour; i.e Black and white -D, --directories         Results are initially shown for directories -A, --apps                Results are initially shown for desktop apps(terminal apps not shown) -g, --google              Results are initially shown for google search -t, --text                Results are initially shown for plain text files -c, --codes               Results are initially shown for source code/script files